realA10001986/SID/README.md

 In this case and with no [Time Circuits Display](https://tcd.out-a-ti.me) at hand, keep your SID operating in AP-mode.

-If you have a [Time Circuits Display](https://tcd.out-a-ti.me), you can connect your SID to the TCD's own WiFi network:
+If you have a TCD, you can connect your SID to the TCD's own WiFi network:

 ![STAmode-car](img/stamode-car.png)